- year built

 Coral Geographer Review

 AdventureSmith Explorations’ Coral Geographer review includes a detailed description of the small ship including deck plans and a photo gallery.
 Our small ship cruise experts have been aboard nearly every expedition vessel in Australia.
-Please read our Coral Geographer review below then contact our experts to compare this ship with other small cruise ships and yachts offering Australia cruises.
+Please read our Coral Geographer review below then contact our experts to compare this ship with other small cruise ships and yachts offering New Zealand cruises.

 Choose the Coral Geographer for a top-notch experience with particular attention to food and wine, elevator access to all decks, increased availability for spacious top-deck suites, stability and Australian feel.
 This new Australia ship delivers one of the most modern expedition platforms to actively adventure along the rugged and remote coastlines of Australia, Indonesia, Southeast Asia and their neighboring islands.

 Coral Geographer’s cultural and laid back common areas feature a motif derived from the Australian lifestyle.
 Her design focuses on fostering community, offering comfort and showcasing the vistas that she sails through.
 A shallow draft and state-of-the-art navigation and propulsion systems enable access to places that large cruise ships often cannot reach, and her modern stabilizers ensure a smooth ride.
 The elevator connects every deck, enabling all guests to easily move about the ship.